rix133/flutter_bird_colony/README.md

 ## Contributing

 Contributions are welcome!
 Clone the repository and create a pull request with your changes.
+Once you are a happy with your changes and all tests pass create a pull request and the changes will be reviewed.
+It is recommended to create an issue before starting work on a new feature or bug fix and define test case(s) for the new feature or bug fix.

 ## Issues